 To be an open community and caring family that moves outside the church building and actively ministers to all people, bringing the good news of God’s grace and love.

-Pastor Jake Bradley, Youth and Family Pastor
+Pastor Jake Bradley, Lead Pastor

 For over 130 years our church has conducted a ministry in the Joliet area.
 The congregation was first organized on August 10, 1873 as the Swedish Mission Church.
 In 1881 a church building was erected on Clay Street and for many years served as the center of the ministry.